 Is there additional financial support given for family and/or spouses?

 Will I receive help with my Visa application and other paperwork?

 Yes.
-The doctoral program office and the human resources office of the Institut Pasteur will provide assistance.
-A "Protocol d'accueil" for the visa application will be sent to students selected to enter the program from outside of the European Community.
-Precise instructions will be sent to all students accepted into the program on the paperwork that they need to complete and the steps they need to follow.
+The PPU, the Graduate as well as the Human Resources offices of the Institut Pasteur will provide assistance.
+A Hosting Agreement ("Protocol d'accueil") for visa application will be sent to students selected to enter the program from outside of the European Community.
+Precise instructions will be sent to all students accepted into the program about the paperwork that they need to complete and the steps they need to follow.
 The instructions must be followed carefully.

 Does Institut Pasteur provide funds for travel and moving expenses when arriving in Paris?

 No. However, a 4000€ one-time bonus is added to the first paycheck.

 Where can I find more info on healthcare?